MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 # Customer intent: As a Microsoft Entra Administrator, I want to learn how to enable and enforce Microsoft Authenticator passkey sign in for end users.
 ---
-# Enable Microsoft Authenticator passkey sign in (Preview)
+# Enable Microsoft Authenticator passkey sign in (preview)

 For enterprises that use passwords today and have a shared PC environment, passkeys provide a seamless way for workers to authenticate without entering a username or password.
 Passkeys provide improved security for workers because they can't be phished, stolen, or re-used.